 Here at Fatherly we like to talk about sex — specifically the importance of talking about sex.
 Because, as we’ve mentioned time and again, good communication and honesty are large parts of a healthy sex life, especially after kids enter the picture.
 That’s because good communication leads to good sex and good sex is great for parents.
 A sexless marriage is definitely not.

 Without regularly touching base about life behind the bedroom door (or behind the shower curtain, or in the car, or wherever) any relationship can run aground.
 During early parenthood, a time in your life when the only constant is inconsistency, this is even more of a worry.
-Here, then, is some advice from therapists, relationship counsellors, sex experts and more, to help make sure this doesn’t happen.
+To make sure this doesn’t happen, we gathered some advice from therapists, relationship counsellors, sex experts and more about the habits that will lead to great sex.
 So long as you prioritize moments of intimacy and affection and get a bit creative, everything will be just fine.

 Life changes when you have kids.
 Priorities shift.
 Schedules fill up.
 Time is a luxury.
 One of the best ways to lean into this skid is to simply accept that the only constant will likely be inconsistency.
 Every couple we’ve spoken to about post-kid relationship maintenance stresses this over and over again: both partners need to be patient and accept that parenthood will change their dynamic.
 An understanding of this is essential to making sure that happiness remains in and out of the bedroom.